 Taqueria Del Sol – Dogs can relax with their hungry owners on the handful of shaded picnic tables out front of this casual, off-the-beaten-path taqueria.
 39150 S. Hwy 1, Gualala, (707) 884-1692.

 Trinks – A coastal institution, Trinks is popular with locals for its breakfasts, sandwiches, salads, homemade soups, baked goods and fresh coffee.
 On the backside of the cafe is a shaded patio and tables dotting a grassy coastal bluff.
-The grassy space provides plenty of room for well-behaved pups to romp.
+The grass provides plenty of room for well-behaved pups to romp.
 39140 S. Hwy 1, Gualala, (707) 884-1713, trinkscafe.com.

 HOPLAND